Jump to the Content

 New study in Nature Sustainability shows 72% of the world’s population lacks resource security

-April 26, 2021 (Oakland, CA) – In 2017, 72% of people around the world lived in countries with both natural resource deficits and below world-average income, according to a new study led by Global Footprint Network president Mathis Wackernagel and published today in Nature Sustainability.
-Based on latest available UN data, these findings highlight the vulnerability of national economies exposed to biological resource constraints and may explain how such countries end up in ecological poverty traps.
+April 26, 2021 (Oakland, CA) – Latest data show that 72% of people around the world live in countries with both natural resource deficits and below world-average income, according to a new study led by Global Footprint Network president Mathis Wackernagel and published today in Nature Sustainability.
+Based on latest available UN data (2017), these findings highlight the vulnerability of national economies exposed to biological resource constraints and may explain how such countries end up in ecological poverty traps.

 To maintain progress and eradicate poverty, countries need either sufficient biological resources within their country to match their ecological footprint, or money to competitively buy what they need on markets abroad.
 When neither of these two conditions are met, countries may end up in an ecological poverty trap — a situation in which the country’s biological resources are insufficient to provide enough food, fibres, building materials and CO2 sequestration, among other factors.